 Hysterectomy and Bilateral salpingo-oophorectomy (HBSO)

-Some service users wish to have surgery to remove internal reproductive organs.
-This is the womb, fallopian tubes and ovaries.
+Some service users wish to have surgery to remove internal reproductive organs, this can include the cervix, womb, fallopian tubes and ovaries.
 Some people have this procedure as part of genital surgery.
 Others choose to have it separately and / or may not wish to have genital surgery.
-The referral process is similar to chest surgery.
+The referral process will require a second opinion from another member of the team at NRGDS which will be arranged as required.

 Second opinion for genital surgery